aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 title: Updating and Removing a Field in C++
 articleTitle: Updating and Removing a Field
 linktitle: Updating and Removing a Field
-description: "Fields updating in details using Aspose.Words for C++."
+description: "Fields updating in details using C++."
 type: docs
 weight: 30
 url: /cpp/updating-and-removing-a-field/